-As a school we are committed to providing an individualised, broad, balanced and accessible curriculum that is able to meet the needs of all our pupils.
+As a school we are committed to providing an individualised, broad, balanced and accessible Programme of Learning that is able to meet the needs of all our pupils.

 In addition, we also offer:

 - Theraputic input from Speech and Language Therapist

 - Drama Therapy

 - Massage and Riding for the Disabled.

 - Outdoor education including swimming, horse riding and wall climbing with taster sessions for other sports, including canoeing, ice skating and badminton

 - Residential trips in the UK and abroad